abutalha0649/retail-sales-analysis-sql/README.md

 Import the dataset into the retail_sales table.

-### 5. Execute SQL Queries
+### 5. Execute the Analysis Queries

-Execute the SQL queries to perform exploratory data analysis and solve the business problems.
+Run the queries in `sql_project1.sql` to perform data cleaning, exploratory data analysis (EDA), and solve the business problems.

 ---